- Doctoral Programme in Education

 Potential doctoral thesis research directors: Dr Juan González Martínez, Dr Meritxell Estebanell Minguell, Dr Joan Teixidó Saballs, Dr Marta Peracaula

-Tutors: Dr. Juan González Martínez, Dra.
-Meritxell Estebanell Minguell, Dr. Joan Teixidó Saballs
+Tutors: Dr. Juan González Martínez, Dr. Meritxell Estebanell Minguell, Dr. Joan Teixidó Saballs, Dr. Marta Peracaula

 4. Migrations and education